clarenceb/GBB-MLOps-Workshop/mlops.md

 ## Introduction

 Part 2 of this workshop will focus on operationalising our ML model via CI/CD pipelines so that we have an end-to-end, automated, repeatable process.
 Much of this process is described in the [MLOps with Azure ML](https://github.com/microsoft/MLOpsPython) GitHub repository.
-We'll use this approach as a basis for our workshop.
+We'll use this approach as a basis for our workshop and you can refer to the source code in thast repo for hints.

 ## (Optional) Test our Docker Image ML model locally